For All the Right Reasons, the Richest Hill on Earth

 events scheduled for this year:

-events such as the summer's weekly Farmers' Market (every summer Saturday from 9 am to 1 pm from May through September) and the
+events such as the summer's weekly Farmers' Market (every summer Saturday from 8 am to 1 pm from May through October 6) and the Uptown Open House (Sunday, November 11), 28th Annual

 visitors from throughout the region.